 Trail Mix Ingredients

-- This is my mix for these homemade cake donuts:
+This is my mix for this cake donut recipe:

-- I didn’t even measure and just eyeballed what I had.
-Less cashews than everything else and I chopped the cashews a bit.
+I didn't even measure and just eyeballed what I had.
+Fewer cashews than everything else and I chopped the cashews a bit.

 This post contains affiliate links.
 Read my disclosure policy here.

-After I made baked cake donuts for the first time it was an awakening.
+After I made this cake donut recipe for the first time it was an awakening.
 The donuts were even better than the cake donuts I remembered from my childhood.
-Not only that – they were so easy.
+Not only that - they were so easy.